 But one of the big downsides of wearing any kind of shoe – minimalist or not – is the fact you lose out on earthing.

 Beautiful, healing, natural, necessary earthing.
 Being physically connected to the earth and being able to literally absorb it’s healing benefits.

 Why would one want to miss out on that when they’re so used to being barefoot and automatically receiving earthing?!

 Well, I definitely don’t enjoy wearing shoes knowing I’m not getting earthing.
 But then I found me Earth Runners and problem solved!

 Well… a few months ago I stumbled upon a post somewhere on social media showing an image of a pair of sandal-type things that allow earthing through the sole.
 I don’t remember exactly where I saw it, it was maybe Instagram or Facebook.
 The company was Earth Runners and the info in the post really interested me so I looked up their website, had a good look, loved what I was reading and decided to get in touch.
 This mob makes a minimalist shoe that has little copper bits built in to the sole, that allow the earthing energies from the ground to go up into the foot!

 The company was nice enough to give me a pair so I could try them out and review them.
 They seemed really excited to hear an Aussie talk about earthing and loving minimalist shoes, so they were happy to help me out, and I was certainly happy to give them a burl!

-I was asked to visit the website and choose which style and size I wanted.
+I was asked to visit the Earth Runners website (affiliate link) and choose which style and size I wanted.
 Ooh, shopping online, so fun!
 I went with the Circadian, conductive with laces and when they arrived I was super pumped!
 It was still bindi season so this was good timing!

 My toy, fresh outa the box!